OpenOrienteering/mapper-manual/pages/toolbars.md

 To cut **lines**, click at the point where it is desired to break the line.
 The object will be split into two at this point and both will be selected, so it is possible to insert more cuts after the first.
 It is also possible to click on a line and drag the mouse along it to remove the marked part completely.

 To cut an **area object**, select it and draw a cut line from one side of its boundary to another.
 Drawing works exactly as with the [draw path tool](#tool_draw_path).
 It is necessary to start and end the cut line on the boundary of the area to be cut.
-It is not sufficient to cross the boundary; both ends of the line must be on the boundary within a tolerance of 5 pixels (this may be altered in the [settings dialog](settings.md)).
+It is not sufficient to cross the boundary; both ends of the line must be on the boundary within a tolerance of 5 pixels (this may be altered in the [program settings](settings.md)).
 The cut line may contain any number of internal vertices and can be polygonal or curved.
 The cut occurs immediately when the line is finished on the boundary (with a right click or double click).

 #### ![ ](../mapper-images/tool-cut-hole.png) Cut free form hole {#cut_hole}